ropensci/RefManageR/README.md

 - Convert to and from data.frame for use with plyr
 - xdata entry supported
 - toBiblatex and toBibtex functions [S/O thread explaining how to do this](http://tex.stackexchange.com/questions/114787/converting-from-biblatex-to-bibtex-format-using-biber)
+- field = "!search.term" to negate match for search.term
 =============================================================================================================

 JSS Doc Outline